ginglis13/magic-formula-scraper/README.md

 + once logged in, selects the number of stocks to view and clicks the corresponding button to display them
 + scrapes information about listed companies, writes to csv file titled 'companies.csv'

 I have set up my script to run using a cron job every 3 months on the first of each month at 1 pm.
-Below is my file, accessed on a Mac by running "crontab -e" at the terminal.
+Below is my cron job, accessed on a Mac by running "crontab -e" at the terminal.
 I first had to give iTerm and the Terminal apps permission to read/write from my ssd.

 ```sh